YugantM/YugantM/README.md

 I like challenges and I am a result-oriented person.
 Finding new ways to contribute to the open-source community.
-Looking for opportunities in R&D in the field of bioinformatics.
+Looking for opportunities in R&D.

 Skills: Python / C / C++ / AWS / Git